Special Olympics Logo

 This isn’t the original version of the logo; it emerged no earlier than 1979 when the “Joy and Happiness to All the Children of the World” sculpture was erected.
 Also, the design underwent several changes before it got its modern look.
 The main element of the emblem is a sphere made of five red figures, each having six arms (short lines), a torso (two vertical stripes), and a head (circle).

 Abstract human silhouettes create a sense of activity and movement, which is crucial for a sports organization and its participants—people with intellectual disabilities.
 The spherical shape of the sign represents the planet, implying the global nature of the Special Olympics competitions.
-Why do each of the figures have six arms?
+Why does each of the figures have six arms?
 In contemporary interpretation, this reflects the past, present, and future.

 • Arms extended at shoulder height represent equality.
 Thanks to Special Olympics, individuals with disabilities are among those with similar health issues.
 They can compete on equal terms.